Nobel Laureate Liu Xiaobo, the unwitting martyr

 "More people share his views and more people are fearless -- I believe that's what makes his effort worthwhile."

-An infuriated Beijing tried to block the news and boycott the award, insisting that Liu was a common criminal and the prize was nothing more than a Western plot against China.
+An infuriated Beijing tried to block the news of Liu's Nobel win and boycott the award, insisting that he was a common criminal and the prize was nothing more than a Western plot against China.

 Despite China's refusal to let Liu or a representative travel to accept the award, the Nobel ceremony organizers placed his citation and medal on an empty chair in a poignant event in December 2010 in Oslo, Norway.